-The agreement established a number of specialised committees and working groups between the two parties to monitor implementation.
+The FTA established a number of specialised committees and working groups between the two parties to monitor implementation.

 These bodies also provide an opportunity to seek resolutions to market access concerns and to engage in closer regulatory cooperation.
 An annual trade committee at ministerial level plays a supervisory role and is designed to ensure that the agreement operates properly.

-- The Commission's annual reports on the implementation of FTAs contain a section on South Korea.
+- The Commission's annual reports on the implementation of FTAs contain a section on the Republic of Korea.

-- Fact sheet: EU-South Korea FTA: a quick reading guide
+- Fact sheet: EU-Korea FTA: a quick reading guide

-- Fact sheet: 10 key benefits of the EU-South Korea FTA
+- Fact sheet: 10 key benefits of the EU-Korea FTA

 Committees and Dialogues

-The EU and South Korea meet regularly to discuss issues and best practices and oversee the proper functioning of the Agreement.
+The EU and the Republic of Korea meet regularly to discuss issues and best practices and oversee the proper functioning of the Agreement.

-- EU trade defence measures on imports from South Korea
+- EU trade defence measures on imports from Korea

-- Trade relations are part of the EU's overall political and economic relations with South Korea
+- Trade relations are part of the EU's overall political and economic relations with the Republic of Korea

-- South Korea is a member of the World Trade Organization
+- The Republic of Korea is a member of the World Trade Organization

 - Evaluation of the Free Trade Agreement between the EU and the Republic of Korea